harshvardhaniimi/personal-website/content/notes/2021-12-06-today-i-learnt/index.md

 tags: []
 ---

 This page contains the articles, apps and videos that I've found engaging.
-Not frequently updated since I started using [Notion](https://www.notion.so/415585b6ae8144f683ef98e961e3b166?v=9abfa8b49ef54100a30deb82bcdf3748).
+Not updated since I started using [Notion](https://www.notion.so/415585b6ae8144f683ef98e961e3b166?v=9abfa8b49ef54100a30deb82bcdf3748) and (more recently) Pocket.

 ------------------------------------------------------------------------

 ## Data Science

-### Advise Blogs
+### Advice Blogs

 -   [Advice to aspiring data scientists: start a blog](http://varianceexplained.org/r/start-blog/)